The fundamentals are the basics.

 1. Thumbs fit

-2. Hand only into the center's crack up to the top hand's wrist "break"
+2. Hand only into the center's crack up to the top hand's wrist

 3. Wrist break about 45 degrees